The Bankrate promise

 Students who do work-study will earn at least the minimum wage, though you can’t earn more than your total work-study award determined by the Department of Education.

 While it’s not ideal to take out student loans, you’re far from alone if you end up relying on them to cover some or even most of your vet school expenses.
-According to the American Veterinary Medical Association, 83 percent of vet school graduates had student loan debt in 2020, with an average of $188,853 per borrower.
+According to the American Veterinary Medical Association (AVMA), the average vet school graduate had $186,430 worth of student debt in 2021 – which is up 17 percent from a decade earlier.

 If you’re going down this path, start by filling out the FAFSA every year.
 This will qualify you for federal student loans, which offer more benefits than private student loans, like opportunities for student loan forgiveness or repayment assistance programs.
 What’s more, federal student loan interest rates are standardized for all who qualify, and you don’t have to have stellar credit to get approved.